subfuzion/appmesh-blog/colorapp/README.md

 In addition to the previous defined environment variables, you will also need to export the following:

 * `SERVICES_DOMAIN` - this is the domain under which services in the mesh will be discovered.
 For this demo, we will use `demo.local`.
 In this demo, the colorgateway virtual service will send requests to the colorteller virtual service at `colorteller.demo.local`.
-* `KEY_PAIR_NAME` - this is your EC2 keypair that you can use to ssh into your EC2 instances.
+* `KEY_PAIR_NAME` - this is your EC2 keypair that you can use to ssh into your EC2 instances, allowing you to test your routing without configuring a public ALB to the application frontend.

 You can also override the demo script's default cluster size (5) by setting `CLUSTER_SIZE`: